gurushruthy/gurushruthy/README.md

 ## About Me

 I'm a passionate Software Developer with expertise in AI-powered solutions, distributed systems, and full-stack development.
-Currently working at Ottenweller Company Inc., where I design and implement cutting-edge Agentic AI platforms that automate complex business processes.
+In my recent job at Ottenweller Company Inc., I designed and implemented cutting-edge Agentic AI platforms that automate complex business processes.
 I hold a Master's in Computer Science from Purdue University (4.0 GPA) and have experience building scalable, high-performance systems.

 ## Technical Skills